 Find a Tutor

-The English as a Second Language (ESL) Tutoring Program provides one-on-one English instruction for adults who speak English at a low level.
+The English as a Second Language (ESL) Tutoring Program provides one-on-one or small group English instruction for adults who speak English at a low level.

 Students will learn how to understand, speak, read and write in English.

 The Basic Literacy Tutoring Program works with adults who speak and understand English but are beginning readers and writers – adults who read and write below a fourth-grade level.

 Students are taught at a public place near home or work.
 Many students are taught in public libraries.

 Students tell us when it is a good time for them to learn — morning, afternoon, evening, or weekend.
 We find a tutor to meet with them at that time.

 Students pay a one-time registration fee of $20.00.
 There are no other costs.